 Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual

-For the latest information about developments related to Form 8233 and its instructions, such as legislation enacted after they were published, go to www.irs.gov/form8233.
+For the latest information about developments related to Form 8233 and its instructions, such as legislation enacted after they were published, go to IRS.gov/form8233.

 Individual taxpayer identification number (ITIN).

 In general, section 1441 requires 30% income tax withholding on compensation for independent personal services (defined later).
 Sections 1441, 3401, and 3402 require withholding, sometimes at 30% and sometimes at graduated rates, on compensation for dependent personal services (defined later).
-However, some payments may be exempt from withholding because of a tax treaty or because the payments are not more than your personal exemption amount (defined later).
+However, some payments may be exempt from withholding because of a tax treaty.
 Complete and give Form 8233 to your withholding agent if some or all of your compensation is exempt from withholding.

 You can use Form 8233 to claim a tax treaty withholding exemption for noncompensatory scholarship or fellowship income only if you also are claiming a tax treaty withholding exemption for compensation for personal services (including compensatory scholarship or fellowship income) received from the same withholding agent.